 Butternut Squash Apple Burgers

-- 1 cup chopped shallots
+- ½ cup chopped shallots

-- 2 cups diced granny smith apples
+- 1 cup diced granny smith apples , about one small apple

-- 2 tablespoons fresh thyme (leaves only)
+- 1 tablespoon fresh thyme

 - Caramelized Onion Sage Aioli